-I wrote it in C# since I feel that has fairly decent flexibility in how many ways it can be run, reflectively, executable, easily ported to powershell.
-You can even compile it with ExportDLL and used one of many methods by which to execute DLLs.
-This method is not without it’s drawbacks, it goes without saying that a ton of attempts to open things with writeable permissions will likely not go unnoticed/unpunished, you were warned.. again, NOT OPSEC SAFE.
+It was written in C# since I feel that has fairly decent flexibility in how many ways it can be run, reflectively, executable, easily ported to powershell.
+You can also compile it with something like ExportDLL and use one of many methods by which to load DLLs.

-Reg1c1de can be run without any arguments and by default will scan everything under HKLM\Software, providing information about writeable registry keys and filepaths that are discovered.
+Reg1c1de can be run without any arguments which will cause it to scan everything under HKLM\Software, providing information about writeable registry keys and filepaths that are discovered.

 -k arg is ignored.